 Proper use of supplements

-According to Dr. Shauna Birdsall, Director of Naturopathic Medicine and Vice Chief of Staff, many patients are already taking supplements or using other natural therapies when they arrive at Western.
+According to Dr. Shauna Birdsall, Director of Naturopathic Medicine, Vice Chief of Staff and Medical Director of Integrative Oncology, many patients are already taking supplements or using other natural therapies when they arrive at Western.
 Throughout your care and even after you go home, the naturopathic medicine team is available to answer any questions you may have and help educate you about the proper use of supplements.

 "Our job is to review patient’s supplements and see which are actually of benefit to the patient based on scientific research, the patient’s type of cancer, and current conventional treatment.
 We also answer questions about supplements or other natural therapies that the patients may have heard about through family, friends, or research on the Internet."